Train drivers at 16 rail companies to stage fresh strikes over bank holiday week

 Members of Aslef will walk out on May 7, 8 and 9 at different operators and ban overtime for six days from May 6.

-The union said it had not met employers or the government for more than a year, accusing ministers of “giving up” trying to resolve the near two-year dispute.
+The union said it has not met employers or the Government for more than a year, accusing ministers of “giving up” trying to resolve the near two-year dispute.

 Drivers will strike on May 7 at c2c, Greater Anglia, GTR Great Northern Thameslink, Southeastern, Southern, Gatwick Express and South Western Railway.